 This information does not list all the possible side effects.
 If you have any questions about side effects, whether they are listed below or not, talk to your treatment team.

 Having too few red blood cells is called anaemia.
 If you feel particularly tired, breathless or dizzy, let your treatment team know.
-A blood transfusion may be needed during your treatment if the number of red blood cells falls significantly.

 PARP inhibitors can reduce the number of platelets, which help the blood to clot.
 You may bruise more easily, have nosebleeds or your gums may bleed when brushing your teeth.
 Tell your treatment team if you have any of these symptoms.

 You may feel sick (nausea) and be sick (vomit) at times during your treatment.

 If nausea and vomiting affect you, let someone in your treatment team know.
 Anti-sickness drugs can be prescribed to help.

 Try to eat small regular meals if possible and have regular drinks.

 Fatigue is extreme tiredness that doesn’t go away with rest or sleep.
 It’s a very common side effect of breast cancer treatment, including PARP inhibitors, and may affect you physically and emotionally.

 Fatigue may affect your ability to drive or operate machinery.
 If you think you have fatigue, tell your GP or treatment team.
 They can assess you and offer advice on how to manage your energy levels.

 PARP inhibitors may cause dizziness.
 If you feel dizzy, avoid driving.
 If dizziness persists speak to your treatment team or GP.